Stuart0l/Stuart0l.github.io/about.md

 # About

-I'm Xuhao Luo, a second year master student in the computer science and engineering department at [UC San Diego](https://cse.ucsd.edu).
-Currently I work in the [WukLab](http://wuklab.io) with Prof. [Yiying Zhang](https://cseweb.ucsd.edu/~yiying/) on operating system, networking, and computer architecture.
+I'm Xuhao Luo, a second year master student in the [Dept of Computer Science and Engineering](https://cse.ucsd.edu) at [UC San Diego](https://www.ucsd.edu).
+Currently I work in the [WukLab](http://wuklab.io) with Prof. [Yiying Zhang](https://cseweb.ucsd.edu/~yiying/) on operating systems, networking, and computer architecture.

 Contact: x3luo@eng.ucsd.edu